-William the Conquerer visited Sarisberie at least twice.
+William the Conquerer visited Sarisberie (Old Sarum) at least twice.
 In 1070 he reviewed and paid off his army of soldiers who had invaded England four years earlier. (i)

 In 1086, according to the Anglo Saxon Chronicle "There all his counsellors came to him and the people occupying land who were of any account all over England."